vrtmrz/obsidian-livesync/README.md

 6. When status became stabilized (All ⏳ and 🧩 disappeared), you are ready to synchronize with the server.
 7. Press the replicate icon on the Ribbon or run `Replicate now` from the Command pallet.
 You'll send all your data to the server.
 8. Open the command palette and run `Copy setup uri`.
 And share copied URI to your other devices.
-**IMPORTANT NOTICE: DO NOT SHARE THIS URI.
+**IMPORTANT NOTICE: DO NOT EXPOSE THIS URI.
 THIS CONTAINS YOUR CREDENTIALS.**

 ### Subsequent Devices